 (Annual Employee Payroll / 100) x Workers’ Compensation Insurance Rate = Estimated Workers’ Compensation Cost

-Read on for step-by-step instructions, and other factors that play a role in your final workers’ compensation quote.
+Our online quoting tool makes it easy.
+Or, read on for step-by-step instructions, and other factors that play a role in your final workers’ compensation quote.

 How Is Workers’ Comp Insurance Calculated?